cookiesncream716/helloWorld2/README.md

 }))
 ```

 3. Your plugin doesn't have any content yet, so let's add some.
 Inside the build method, create a [`Text`](https://github.com/Tixit/Gem.js#text) gem containing the greeting `'Hello World'`.
 Let's make it an instance variable because we will want access to it in a later step.
-Give the label `'greeting'` so that can be used when we style the plugin in a later step.
+Give the label `'greeting'` so that can be used when we style the plugin in the next step.

 ```
 this.greeting = Text(‘greeting’, ‘Hello World’)